Content-Aware Mamba for Learned Image Compression: Experiments

+\textbf{Ablations on Cluster Number.} We also explore the impact of the cluster number \( K \), with BD-rates reported for the Kodak dataset (Tab.\ref{tab:abl_K}).
+We identify \( K = 64 \) as a suitable choice.
+A larger \( K \) does not yield much improvement, likely because 64 per-block clusters are sufficient to represent the diversity of most natural images, which also matches our observations about the activated cluster count.

-\textbf{Cluster Visualization.} We further visualize the categorization results in Fig. \ref{fig:cluster} to verify the effectiveness of the clustering-based token aggregation mechanism.
+\textbf{Cluster Visualization.} We further visualize the clustering results in Fig. \ref{fig:cluster} to verify the effectiveness of the token permutation mechanism.
 Each binary mask corresponds to a distinct cluster, and when compared with the original image, it becomes clear that tokens with similar visual or semantic attributes are grouped together (e.g., the red doors and windows in Kodim01, the clouds and sky in Kodim21, and the feathers in Kodim23).
-This demonstrates that content-similar tokens are reorganized into contiguous sequences, enabling the SSM to efficiently scan neighboring elements in the feature space rather than depending solely on Euclidean distance.
+This demonstrates that content-similar and semantic-related tokens are reorganized into contiguous sequences, enabling the SSM to efficiently scan neighboring elements in the feature space rather than depending solely on Euclidean distance.
+Additionally, although the three sample images exhibit different activation rates, they share a subset of activated centroids.
+We observe that some centroids learn semantically consistent representations: Centroid \#10 is mostly triggered by high-gradient edges; \#26 tends to respond to red/yellow regions with rich textures; and \#33 appears predominantly in smooth blue/green background areas.
+This suggests that each centroid summarizes a class of high-dimensional visual patterns that are shared across images.